yukikitayama/understanding-typescript/README.md

 Use `import { something } from "./something.js"` syntax.
 This is a recommended approach because it's safer and warned in IDE before compiling.

+## Webpack

+A bundling and build orchestration tool.
+It helps us reduce the amount of HTTP requests for JavaScript files by bundling code together.

+When you have multiple TypeScript file in a project, and they imports functions and constants from each other, every time HTTP requests occurr, which slows down user experience.
+Unoptimized code, which can be done by Webpack.

+`$ npm install --save-dev webpack webpack-cli webpack-dev-server typescript ts-loader`

 ## JavaScript

 `let` and `const` are **block scope** in `{ }`.
 These are available only in the block we define or the lower blocks.